-This program provides for the continuing faith formation of children from pre-school through eighth grade.
+This program provides for the continuing faith formation of children from first through eighth grade.
 Within this context, children prepare to receive the Sacraments of Confirmation, Reconciliation and Eucharist.
 (Children who are seven years and older who desire the Sacrament of Baptism are prepared through a parallel but different process: see the Children’s Catechumenate.)

 The primary grades expand on the Early Childhood experience and continue to help the children grow in their relationship with Jesus through Scripture stories, life experiences, faith-building activities, and doctrinal content.